markmliu/mcts/simple_game/README.md

 ### Background

 Monte Carlo Tree Search is a technique used for learning to make decisions.
 See [Wikipedia](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) for more details.
+This is a simple implentation that learns to play tic-tac-toe as either first or second player..

 ### Usage